Ramin8or/U_FS_P5-LinuxServer/README.md

 ##  Perform Basic Configuration

 ###  Create a new user named 'grader'
-Given that at this point we are logged in as root into the VM, there is no need to preceed commands with `sudo`.
-Later when we setup the grader account all commands will have `sudo` in front of them.
-Here's how to add a user called grader when logged in as the root account:
+At this point we are logged into the VM as root.
+So there is no need to preceed commands with `sudo`:
 ```
 adduser grader
 ```